JulianConneely/Programming-and-Scripting-Project--Spring-2018/README.md

 Indeed looking at *Figure_1 Histogram of Iris Column 1.png* you can see that column 1 (sepal length in cm) of the Iris Data set has 3 distinct peaks (between 4.7 and 5.0cm; between 5.4 and 5.6cm; and between 6.1 and 6.5cm).
 An example of a much more insightful graphic display of the data set.
 This histogram was created using the matplotlib.pyplot library and utilising the pl.hist and pl.show commands (see section B of IrisMean.py)

 A potentially more useful set of data calculations to analyse would be the Scatter Plot Matrix (Figure 2) and the Scatter Plot of all of the Iris data set variables (Figure 4).
-A scatter plot is a graph in which a set of points plotted on a horizontal and vertical axes.As scatter plots show the extent of correlation between the values of the variables, they are an important tool in statistics.
+A scatter plot is a graph in which a set of points plotted on a horizontal and vertical axes.
+As scatter plots show the extent of correlation between the values of the variables, they are an important tool in statistics.
 If there is no correlation between the variables the points will show randomly scattered on the coordinate plane.
 But, if there is a large correlation between the variables, the points concentrate near a straight line.
 Therefore, scatter plots are quite useful for data visualization as they illustrate a trend.
 Scatter plots shows not only the extent of correlation, but also the sense of the correlation.
 [12]

 The Scatter Plot matrix highlights that Iris Setosa is linearly separable from the other two species; there is considerable overlap between Iris Virginica and Iris Versicolor suggsting a high correlation and predictable relationship.